 compiling time, so if you’re in development and compiling your code often,

-you'll want faster compiling even if the resulting code runs slower.
+you’ll want fewer optimizations to compile faster even if the resulting code

+ready to release your code, it’s best to spend more time compiling.
+You’ll only

+compile in release mode once, but you’ll run the compiled program many times,

+so release mode trades longer compile time for code that runs faster.
 That is

-release your code, it’s best to spend more time compiling.
-You’ll only compile

-in release mode once, but you'll run the compiled program many times, so

-release mode trades longer compile time for code that runs faster.
-That is why

 opt-level for the

 You can override a default setting by adding a different value for it in Cargo.toml.
 For example, if we want to use optimization level 1 in the development profile, we can add these two lines to our project’s Cargo.toml file:

 Cargo will use the defaults for the